Find IP Address on Windows XP

 The "IP Address" is the information we're looking for, and is four numbers separated by dot characters, so is "192.168.1.12" in the example above.

-Please enter the IP address into FileBrowser's "Computer Name" field and try to connect again.
+Please enter the IP address into FileBrowser's "Name or URL" field and try to connect again.

 Options